Providing inspiration, expertise, resources and guidance to set up a multidisciplinary center in your healthcare setting.

 Márcia Waddington discloses honoraria/consultation fees from Pfizer, AstraZeneca, Alnylam, Ionis, PTC Therapeutics, Eidos, and Johnson&Johnson.

-Professor María Adela Aguirre
+Prof María Adela Aguirre

-Professor María Adela Aguirre
+Prof María Adela Aguirre

 Hospital Italiano de Buenos Aires